 In July 2006, we acquired a manufacturing plant in Smithfield, Rhode Island for the future commercial production of Soliris and manufacturing development and manufacturing of future products.
 We have completed production of eculizumab for process validation purposes and are in the process of compiling a supplemental BLA for commercial production of eculizumab at this facility.
-We expect to submit the supplemental BLA in 2009.
-We transferred our pilot manufacturing capabilities from New Haven, Connecticut to Smithfield, Rhode Island during 2007, and we have commenced the use of this facility for the production and purification of certain of our product candidates for clinical studies.
+We expect to submit the supplemental BLA during the third quarter 2009.
+We also commenced the use of our Rhode Island facility for the production and purification of certain of our product candidates for clinical studies.

-Our most significant agreement with a third party manufacturer is the Large-Scale Product Supply Agreement with Lonza Sales AG, or Lonza, dated December 18, 2002, which has been amended from time to time.
+Our most significant agreement with a third party manufacturer is the large-scale product supply agreement with Lonza Sales AG, or Lonza, dated December 18, 2002, which has been amended from time to time.
 This agreement, the Lonza Agreement, relates to the manufacture of eculizumab.
-We executed the latest amendment to the Lonza Agreement in June 2007 to provide for additional production and minimum quantity purchase commitments of Soliris of \$30,000 to \$35,000 from 2009 through 2013.
+An amendment to the Lonza Agreement, dated June 8, 2007, provides for additional production and minimum quantity purchase commitments of Soliris of \$30,000 to \$35,000 from 2009 through 2013.
 Such commitments may be cancelled only in limited circumstances.
-If we terminate the Lonza Agreement without cause, we will be required to pay for batches of product scheduled for manufacture under our arrangement.
+If we terminate the Lonza Agreement without cause, we will be required to pay for product scheduled for manufacture under our arrangement.
+Under an existing arrangement with Lonza, we expect to pay Lonza a royalty on net sales of Soliris manufactured at our Rhode Island facility.